 The next 10 miles along the ridgetop are among the most spectacular in New York State with the open views of the Catskills looming in the distance, and views all the way back to High Point.
 Once the trail crosses Route 52, it ascends to Sam's Point Preserve and continues to Verkeerder Kill Falls, Minnewaska State Park and the Mohonk Preserve on its way north and east.
 The Long Path leaves the SRT in Minnewaska, and the SRT is then co-aligned with existing trails through Minnewaska and Mohonk.
 The trail is currently blazed to Mountain Rest Road near the main entrance to Mohonk Mountain House, from where one can follow local roads to the Wallkill Valley Rail Trail and the Rosendale Trestle.

 The SRT was initiated by the Trail Conference in 1989 and continues to be a work in progress.
 The Trail Conference and its partners work to protect a ridge-length trail corridor and connect the trail to other trails along the way.

-The Trail Conference is pleased to offer hikers free maps of the southern SRT via download to your computer.
-These maps have been fully revised in 2013 to reflect many minor and some major changes.
-Three separate maps cover the current existing trail; each prints on an 8.5 x11-inch page.
+The Trail Conference is pleased to offer hikers free maps of the SRT via download to your computer.
+These maps have been fully revised to reflect many minor and some major changes.
+Four separate maps cover the current existing trail; each prints on an 8.5 x11-inch page.
 These maps complement the detailed description of the southern SRT found in The Long Path Guide.